ramonsuarez/ramonsuarez.github.io/content/post/webmission-the-belgians-are-coming.md

 >
 > # What is a Webmission
 >
-> A Webmission is a delegation of Belgian Web, Tech &amp; Mobile entrepreneurs that travel abroad to promote their companies and to network, taking advantage of an international Internet/Tech event and the secondary happenings around it.
+> A Webmission is a delegation of Belgian Web, Tech & Mobile entrepreneurs that travel abroad to promote their companies and to network, taking advantage of an international Internet/Tech event and the secondary happenings around it.
 >
 > # Mission
 >
-> To promote Belgian Web, Tech &amp; Mobile entrepreneurship abroad, by increasing its visibility and international network.
+> To promote Belgian Web, Tech & Mobile entrepreneurship abroad, by increasing its visibility and international network.
 >
 > # Vision
 >